Nissan Micra (2017-2022) Review

 "What once was the Micra’s biggest weakness is now one of its strengths.
 The cabin feels very European, which means it was designed to impress buyers in a competitive market, not just built down to a low price."

-Nissan Micra Review 2023 front interior
+Nissan Micra (2017-2022) Review front interior

 That means it now looks attractive and modern, with a lot of styling cues borrowed from the brand's hugely successful SUVs like the Qashqai.
 The large set of clear dials are simple to take in with a glance, and (on Acenta trim and upwards) the Micra has a touchscreen infotainment system integrated neatly into the centre of dashboard.

-This connects to your smartphone but unlike in some rivals, there are still physical buttons for stuff that you need quick access to, like the air-con or stereo volume.
+This connects to your smartphone, but unlike in some rivals, there are still physical buttons for stuff that you need quick access to, like the air-con or stereo volume.
 Some important switches (including the bonnet and fuel filler cap release) are down by the driver's right leg, but once you're learned where they are you won't forget.

 The use of bright, light colours gives the Nissan Micra's cabin a lot of appeal when many other small cars feel dingy and drab, but Nissan hasn't overlooked the important stuff.
 The driving position is good, as all cars come with a height adjustable seat and a steering wheel that can be moved towards you, not just up and down.
-Perfect.

 No one can deny that this generation of Micra made a quantum leap upmarket compared to its predecessor.
+Soft-touch materials cover most of the upper dash surfaces, and the appealing design is refreshingly bright.

 The controls feel robust and weighty, the doors close with a satisfyingly deep thud, and it all seems very well constructed, free from creaking panels or flimsy feeling trim.
-On the priciest versions, you can add a stitched faux-leather panel to cover the centre console (in a variety of colours) to liven up the looks, for a small price.
+On the priciest versions, you could add a stitched faux-leather panel to cover the centre console (in a variety of colours) to liven up the looks, for a small price.

 If you like staying connected behind the wheel, then avoid the Visia+ trim.
 It comes with a tinny two-speaker stereo, Bluetooth and a USB port, but not much else, and is good for little more than tuning into local radio.

 Stepping up to the Acenta feels like skipping forward a decade in time.
 Suddenly your Micra will have a nice 7.0-inch colour touchscreen, four speakers, and Apple CarPlay and Android Auto smartphone compatibility.
+This means that you can use your mobile's mapping apps, so you're unlikely to need the built-in nav that was an optional extra.

 The display itself is bright, but doesn't have the sharpest graphics.
 The touch response can be ponderous, especially on cars fitted with sat-nav, as it takes ages to plan a route or pinch into a specific part of the map.
+Some of the icons are rather small, but it has a handy set of shortcut buttons so you can bypass the screen.

 Roominess inside the Nissan Micra is a classic tale of two halves; generous up front, but decidedly mean in the rear.

 Let's start with the good stuff.
-Whoever sits upfront gets loads of head and legroom, and it feels wide inside.
+Whoever sits upfront gets loads of head- and legroom, and it feels wide inside.

 You'll find a pair of shallow cupholders between the front seats, and door pockets large enough to hold a big sports bottle and a few snacks with room to spare.
-You might need the extra stowage though, as those in the back get nowhere to put their personal items apart from the thin map pockets, and a small cubby to share.
+You might need the extra stowage, though, as those in the back get nowhere to put their personal items apart from the thin map pockets, and a small cubby to share.

-Unfortunately, things continue to go downhill from those in the rear.
+Unfortunately, things continue to go downhill for those in the rear.
 Headroom is tight, so taller friends may not thank you for giving them a lift, and small windows make it feel claustrophobic.
 Legroom is also at a premium, and rivals such as the Skoda Fabia and Hyundai i20 provide quite a lot more.

 If you often need to carry more than one adult, the lack of room will be a major issue, but with three seats fitted with ISOFIX anchors (two in the back, one in the front) at least the Micra is quite good for carrying kids.